Here you'll find the most important topics and questions about the Microsoft Teams classes integration with Blackboard.

 How can we manage annual course rollover and archiving practices?
 How does this impact Microsoft Teams Classes?

-As part of the evolution of this integration, Blackboard will be building additional functionality to support workflows on how to handle disablement, deletion and archiving of Ultra courses and how they relate to Microsoft Teams.
-The following set of use cases are currently planned for development:
+Additional functionality has been added to the Teams classes integration to support workflows on handling disablement, deletion and archiving of Ultra courses and how they relate to Microsoft Teams.
+The following set of use cases provide guidance on what this integration supports:

 |Blackboard Learn Ultra Course||Microsoft Teams classes|

 |Ultra-Course Completion||Class Team will be archived|

 |Ultra-Course Availability change (Available to Unavailable)||Data sync to Class Teams is paused.
 Instructors can still access Class Team through Learn Ultra and via Teams direct.
 Previously enrolled students can continue to access the Class Team directly through Teams.|